 The Company has not expressed any intent to terminate the Plan.
-If the Plan were to be terminated, the termination would be subject to provisions set forth by ERISA.
-The net assets of the Plan would be allocated among the participants and the beneficiaries of the Plan in the order provided for by ERISA.
+If the Plan were to be terminated, the termination would be subject to provisions set forth by ERISA, with the net assets of the Plan allocated among the participants and the beneficiaries of the Plan in the allocation order specified by ERISA.
 In the event of plan termination, participants would become 100% vested in their employer contributions and earnings thereon.